Edc Bd Ld Stemariefiganiella Jpeg 19Edc Bd Ld Stemariefiganiella Jpeg 19

 From one village to another

-Explore the deep soul of southern Corsica on the Route des Villages Perchés (the D 557), a picturesque road route through the heights of the Sartenais Valinco Taravo region.
+Discover the very soul of southern Corsica on the Route des Villages Perchés (the D 557), a picturesque road route through the heights of the Sartenais Valinco Taravo region.
 Wind your way through state-owned forest, scrubland and river, and discover these villages clinging to the mountainsides that offer a timeless journey to the heart of unspoilt Corsica.

 📷 Photograph exceptional panoramas: each bend reveals a new viewpoint of inland Corsica.